dbremont/algorithms/README.md

 ## Guide

 - **CA (Classical Algorithms):** Implementation and analysis of fundamental and advanced algorithms across various domains.
+  - **CDS (Classical Data Structures):** Study and application of essential data structures such as arrays, linked lists, stacks, queues, trees, graphs, and hash tables, focusing on their properties, operations, and use cases in solving computational problems.
 - **CL (Computational Linguistics):** Techniques and models for analyzing, processing, and understanding human language computationally.
 - **CM (Causal Models):** Methods for modeling and analyzing cause-effect relationships in systems.
 - **CNS (Computational Network Science):** Study of complex networks using computational techniques to analyze their structure and dynamics.